MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/esignature-overview.md

 ## Release notes

 - Currently, SharePoint eSignature is rolling out to the US market.
-The feature rolls out to other regions in 2024.
+The feature rolls out to other regions later in 2024.

 - SharePoint eSignature is available for only PDF documents at this time.